aoschwartz7/aoschwartz7.github.io/site/coursework.md

-Coursera's Python for Everybody Specialization
+Python for Everybody Specialization by University of Michigan on Coursera
 ==============
 *An introduction to fundamental programming concepts including data structures, networked application program interfaces, and databases, using Python.*